Requirements for Studying Abroad

 - International Student Identification Card (ISIC) Application: The ISIC card is a universal student ID that provides insurances coverage, travel discounts, and 24 hour assistance.
 Fill out and return this application to the CIE.
 The ISIC card costs $25 and will be charged to your student account.

 - Faculty Recommendations: You must provide two recommendations.
 The provided form can be used, or the same information can be covered in a letter format.
 The people who write these recommendations should be someone who is familiar with your academic work and can attest that you will use the semester abroad to good academic purpose.

-All forms are available in the Center for International Education (Shilling 205) and will be given to each student after the first meeting with the Director to discuss program requirements.
+All forms are available in the Center for International Education (University Commons 122) and will be given to each student after the first meeting with the Director to discuss program requirements.